-Since the beginning of our activity we have tried to give maximum emphasis to this accessory, convinced that "the beautiful button" in harmony with the dress can give even more prominence and importance to the Sartorial garment.
+Since the beginning of our business we have tried to give maximum prominence to this accessory, convinced that the "nice button" in harmony with the suit can give even more prominence and importance to the Sartorial garment.

-We offer corozo, mother-of-pearl, horn, polyester (mother-of-pearl imitation), galalite buttons, cloth-covered for frac or tight tuxedos, enameled brass, resin for trousers and even corozo for priest's garments.
+We offer buttons in corozo, mother of pearl, horn, polyester (imitation mother of pearl), galalite, covered in fabric for tuxedo tailcoat or tight, enameled brass, resin for trousers and even corozo for cassocks for priests.

-The unit of measurement of the button is the line, corresponding to the fortieth part of the thumb (mm 0,635 approximately).
+The unit of measure of the button is the line, corresponding to the fortieth part of the inch (approx. 0,635 mm).

-Corozo is, perhaps, the most used material for buttons in bespoke tailoring.
-It is of vegetable origin, is obtained from the seeds of a palm (Phitelephia Macrocarpa) that was born in Latin America in the Atlantic equatorial belt, particularly in Ecuador.
+Corozo is perhaps the most used material for buttons in bespoke tailoring.
+It is of vegetable origin, it is obtained from the seeds of a palm (Phitelephia Macrocarpa) which was born in Latin America in the Atlantic equatorial belt, in particular in Ecuador.

-As big as an egg, the seed is dried for about 45 / 50 days, cut into washers, turned to reach the desired shape.
+As big as an egg, the seed is dried for about 45/50 days, cut into rings, turned to reach the desired shape.